 What is the WCAA Mentorship Program?

-- The Washington County Art Alliance’s Mentorship Program is an opportunity for a WCAA member to donate their time and expertise to educate a student artist about their art form.
+- The Washington County Art Alliance’s Mentorship Program is an opportunity for an artist to donate their time and expertise to educate a student artist about their art form.

 - Our mentorship program is a 1:1 teaching and learning experience, although a mentor may decide to take more than 1 mentee.